Qmlnt/Neovim-config/doc/Lazy.md

 $ nvim --headless "+Lazy! sync" +qa
 ```

+### Lazy-loading
 Plugins will be lazy-loaded when one of the following is `true`:
 - The plugin only exists as a dependency in your spec
 - It has an `event`, `cmd`, `ft` or `keys` key
 - `config.defaults.lazy == true`
+### Dependencies
+- Lua dependencies don't need to be explicitly set.
+So if a package uses lua modules from another plugin, you don't need to add those dependencies.
+That's being done automatically.
+- Cases where you **do** need to specify dependencies is where you need to make sure that certain plugin (the dependencies) are loaded **before** the parent plugin should load.

+### Setup
 Set `mapleader` before lazy for plugin mappings to work correctly
 ```lua
 vim.g.mapleader = " "